Kumbh Mela Festival: A Godly Experience in India

 On the way back one of them even bought us a bag of popcorn each which made me feel like I was on a day out with my Aunt rather than in the company of a religious leader!

 In summary; the Kumbh Mela was an event that will stay with me from now until death.
 From the seemingly unending crowds of pilgrims parading towards the Ganges on the main bathing day on our arrival, to the strong, powerful, yet maternal demeanor of the Mata-Jis; words fail me in being able to convey the eclectic montage now forever lodged in my mind.
 Incredible.

 Have you traveled to the Kumbh Mela Festival?
 How was your trip?
 Email us at [email protected] for information about sharing your experience with the Pink Pangea community.
 We can’t wait to hear from you.

-Photo credits for Kumbh Mela Festival: A Godly Experience in India by Emily Morus Jones.
+Photo credits for Kumbh Mela Festival: A Godly Experience in India by Emily Morus Jones and pixabay.